4 people favorited this theater

 It was taken over by the Provincial Cinematograph Theatres (PCT) chain in December 1925, and they were taken over by Gaumont British Theatres in February 1929.

-It became a popular nightclub known as the Majestyk, with another nightclub Jumpin' Jacks located in the basement.
+In 1997 it became a popular nightclub known as the Majestyk, with another nightclub Jumpin' Jacks located in the former ballroom in the basement.

 The Majestyk Nightclub was closed in late-2008, and became a concert venue, with Jumpin' Jacks continuing as a nightclub.
 Proposals to convert the building into a casino were refused and went to appeal in June 2009.